kimyearho/Metube-electron/README.md

 ### Feature
 "Metube" is simple and very fast.
 While basic search lookup is network dependent, collection management is very fast because it uses IndexedDB

+### Review
+Six months have passed since the project started.
+In the meantime, I am studying and learning a lot.
+I like music and I like YouTube.
+We are still very scarce, but we are always trying to provide better quality and better service.
+I use apps 24 hours a day, bugs, improvements, and new developments, but it's not easy to do it all by yourself.
+Therefore, your feedback and feedback are always welcome.

 ***

 ### Installation